The Communication major requires 50 credits of course work in Communication. The 50 credits must include the following:

 - Of the 50 credits required, 10 must be in COM 201 and 202 (5 credits each).

-- 5 credits must be taken from the methods courses listed below.
+- 5 credits must be taken from the methods courses.

-- 15 credits must be completed in one of the six concentrations listed below.
+- 15 credits must be completed in one of the three concentrations.

 - Of the 50 COM credits required, 20 credits must be in upper-division course work and 10 of those 20 credits must be at the 400 level.